 - Organist: \$300 (payable to the organist) (This fee does not include the cost for any additional musicians or the Director of Music, if his services are required.) - St. James's: \$350 which includes \$200 for altar flowers and \$150 for bulletins, funeral coordinator and other miscellaneous expenses.
-(This fee does not include special flower requests.) - Clergy: It is customary to give the Officiant(s) an honorarium, typically in the \$300-\$500 range.
-This should be made payable to the clergy member(s) involved, rather than the church. - Optional: If you choose to have the St. James's Communications staff live stream and/or record your funeral service, there is a \$100 fee payable to St. James's.
+(This fee does not include special flower requests.) - It is customary to give the Officiant an honorarium, typically in the \$300-\$500 range, which will go to the Clergy Discretionary Fund.
+This amount may be included in the check to St. James's. - If you choose to have the St. James's Communications staff live stream and/or record the funeral service, there is a \$100 fee payable to St. James's.
 We ask that you make your request at our initial planning meeting.
+This amount may be included in the check to St. James's.